-What is one of the best ways to help language students?
-How can classroom games help teachers?
-One of the best ways to help ESL and other language students to transition from the classroom into real-life situations is through role-playing games.
-It’s a very effective way teachers can help their students to use English outside of the classroom in a natural way.
+One of the best ways language teachers can help students practice their speaking skills is through role-playing in the classroom.
+Role-playing activities and classroom games transition the students from the classroom into real-life situations.
+It’s a very effective way for teachers to help their students use English outside of the classroom in a natural way.
 Role-playing should be part of every ESL teacher’s arsenal; it can also be used by regular teachers to reinforce certain ideas and to help students practice certain situations.

 Why is role-playing such a good method?